Class Definitions - Entry Fees - Cattle Charges

-#2.
-RANCHERS Open to any horse and rider.
+RANCHERS/RANCHERS BOXING Open to any horse and rider.
 Ride with any legal AQHA equipment (including curb chain) or NRCHA bit.
 No training devices.
 Commit to one or two hands when entering the arena.
 NRCHA reining pattern will be used.
 Your choice to rope or circle.
 Rope is to be affixed to saddle when entering the arena.
 Two loops allowed, one of which must go over the cows head.
 Each missed loop will consist of a -1½ points, for a total of -3 points for both missed loops.
-Western show attire with chaps required.
 Subject to re-run cattle.
-Jackpot class.
-No End of Year Awards.
-To run after the Rookie class.

 *** Special Rookie Class bonus points, see General Rules - “Rookie Points System” for details

-#7.
-JUNIOR YOUTH Any non-pro rider 13 years of age and under as of January first of the current year who meets non-pro status.
-Youth are not allowed to show stallions in youth class.
-Horses may be shown in any bit with the exception of severe bits, twisted wire, or chain bits.
+JUNIOR YOUTH Horses may be shown in any bit with the exception of severe bits, twisted wire, or chain bits.
 Must use NRCHA legal curb strap.
 No training aids.
 Rider will commit to one or two hands when entering the arena with the exception of boxing.
 No fence run, boxing only, judge will blow whistle at 50 seconds to signal end of cow work.
 Western show attire required, romal reins and chaps are optional.
 Helmets may be substituted for western hat.
-Participants must compete in 50% or more of all club shows in this class to be eligible for year end awards.
-Reining pattern at each show will be the Short Stirrup #2.
 Subject to re-run cattle.
 Jackpot class.

-Classes #2-Ranchers, #4-$1000 Non Pro Limited, #5-Rookie, and #7-Junior Youth non-pro rules apply with the exception of the ownership rule, which NCRCHA is relaxing for these classes.
+Classes Ranchers, Rookie, and Junior Youth non-pro rules apply with the exception of the ownership rule, which NCRCHA is relaxing for these classes.

-#2.
-RANCHERS Open to any horse and rider.
+RANCHERS/RANCHERS BOXING Open to any horse and rider.
 Ride with any legal AQHA equipment (including curb chain) or NRCHA bit.
 No training devices.
 Commit to one or two hands when entering the arena.
 NRCHA reining pattern will be used.
 Your choice to rope or circle.
 Rope is to be affixed to saddle when entering the arena.
 Two loops allowed, one of which must go over the cows head.
 Each missed loop will consist of a -1½ points, for a total of -3 points for both missed loops.
-Western show attire with chaps required.
 Subject to re-run cattle.
-Jackpot class.
-No End of Year Awards.
-To run after the Rookie class.

 *** Special Rookie Class bonus points, see General Rules - “Rookie Points System” for details

-#7.
-JUNIOR YOUTH Any non-pro rider 13 years of age and under as of January first of the current year who meets non-pro status.
-Youth are not allowed to show stallions in youth class.
-Horses may be shown in any bit with the exception of severe bits, twisted wire, or chain bits.
+JUNIOR YOUTH Horses may be shown in any bit with the exception of severe bits, twisted wire, or chain bits.
 Must use NRCHA legal curb strap.
 No training aids.
 Rider will commit to one or two hands when entering the arena with the exception of boxing.
 No fence run, boxing only, judge will blow whistle at 50 seconds to signal end of cow work.
 Western show attire required, romal reins and chaps are optional.
 Helmets may be substituted for western hat.
-Participants must compete in 50% or more of all club shows in this class to be eligible for year end awards.
-Reining pattern at each show will be the Short Stirrup #2.
 Subject to re-run cattle.
 Jackpot class.

-Classes #2-Ranchers, #4-$1000 Non Pro Limited, #5-Rookie, and #7-Junior Youth non-pro rules apply with the exception of the ownership rule, which NCRCHA is relaxing for these classes.
+Classes Ranchers, Rookie, and Junior Youth non-pro rules apply with the exception of the ownership rule, which NCRCHA is relaxing for these classes.

 NATIONAL CLASSES WITH 3 GOs will pay 10% to each go if the added money is greater than or equal to $1000